 Lambda functions were first introduced by Alonzo Church in the 1930s.
 Mr. Church is well known for lambda calculus and the Church-Turing Thesis.

-Lambda functions are handy and used in many programming languages but we’ll be focusing on using them in Python here.
+Lambda functions are handy and used in many programming languages, but we’ll be focusing on using them in Python here.
 In Python, lambda functions have the following syntax:

 Lambda functions consist of three parts:

-- Bound variable/argument, and
+- Bound variable/lambda argument, and

-- Body or expression
+- Body or lambda expression

 The keyword is mandatory, and it must be a lambda, whereas the arguments and body can change based on the requirements.
 You must be wondering why you should go for lambda functions when you have other regular functions.
 Fair question – let me elaborate on this.

-Comparing Lamba Functions with Regular Functions
+Comparing Lambda Functions With Regular Functions

 Lambda functions are defined using the keyword lambda.
 They can have any number of arguments but only one expression.
 A lambda function cannot contain any statements, and it returns a function object which can be assigned to any variable.
 They are generally used for one-line expressions.